ubuntu/WSL/docs/tutorials/gpu-cuda.md

 * Ubuntu on WSL2 previously installed
 * Familiarity with Linux command line utilities and interacting with Ubuntu on WSL2

-> ⓘ Note: If you need more introductory topics, such as how to install Ubuntu on WSL, refer to previous tutorials that can be found [here for Windows 11](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview) and [here for Windows 10](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview).
+> ⓘ Note: If you need more introductory topics, such as how to install Ubuntu on WSL, refer to previous tutorials that can be found [here](install-ubuntu-wsl2.md).

 ## Prerequisites